Twisted Alexander polynomials of knots associated to the regular representations of finite groups: Concluding remarks

 \subsection{Acknowledgments}

 The authors are supported in part by JSPS KAKENHI Grant Numbers JP20K03596 and JP21K03253.
 A part of this research was done during their stay at the Research Institute for Mathematical Sciences, Kyoto University.
 They would like to express their sincere thanks for hospitality.
+Furthermore, they also would like to thank Katsumi Ishikawa for helpful comments.